X

 Five Ways to Help a Loved One After Rehab

-When family member goes through rehab it’s hard on everyone.
+When a family member goes through rehab it’s hard on everyone.
 Whether for drugs or alcohol, coming out of a rehab program is only one step at the start of a long journey.
 The addict will need support from you and the rest of the family to have the best chance of a successful recovery.

 However, feelings of guilt and shame can make it difficult for the addict to open up about his or her feelings, creating a barrier to communication between you.
 Here are some practical tips for overcoming the initial awkwardness of coming home and taking those early steps towards healing.